 Regal grandeur is in order today as we visit the Imperial Palace, the main residence of the Emperor of Japan.
 The palace sits alongside a picturesque lake and features beautiful architecture and a museum!
 We’ll then head off on a scenic forest walk to the Shinto shrine, dedicated to Empress Shoken and Emperor Meiji.
 Emperor Meiji presided over a revolutionary period in Japan, so take the chance to learn more about these exciting times!

 We’ll then head to the fashionable Harajuku to see Japan’s sartorial spectacles for ourselves.
 Lolita girls, punk rockers and candyfloss coloured wigs all make their appearance in this distinctive district!
 We’ll walk to Shibuya to add our faces to the rush hour crowd that dominates this iconic crossing featured in Fast and Furious and Lost in Translation!
 Later, head back to your accommodation or get your game on with a real life Mario Kart adventure!
 Don a crazy costume and scale Tokyo’s streets in style!
-(Extra cost of JPY 6,000) Please note that to partipate in this optional activity, you will need to provide a valid international driving permit.
+(Extra cost of JPY 6,000) Please note that to partipate in this optional activity, you will need to provide a valid international driving permit and your passport.

 Day 6: Kamakura